Table of Contents

 - Decreased risks when the market is unstable

-- Allows for more development of young markets
+- Allows for more development of new markets

 - More profitability overall in most situations

-- Vertical integration can be even more costly than first anticipated
+- Can be even more costly than first anticipated

 - Increased operational complexity